splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 Advanced configuration: AWS PrivateLink with VPC peering
 ==========================================================================

-Examine a scenario where the workloads that you're monitoring with Splunk Observability Cloud are in the AWS ``ap-south-1`` region, and your Splunk Observability Cloud account is in ``AWS us-east-1``.
+Examine a scenario where the workloads that you're monitoring with Splunk Observability Cloud are in the AWS ``ap-south-1`` region, and your Splunk Observability Cloud account is in ``us-east-1``.
 You want to use PrivateLink to ingest observability data, but PrivateLink only works within one AWS region.

 In this scenario, carry out the following steps: